Religious Education (RE)

 A Key Stage 1 response to the concept of the kingdom of God, 2018.

-We assess RE on an ongoing basis and adapt lessons according to children's starting points.
+RE is assessed on an ongoing basis and lessons are adapted according to children's starting points.
 Information is gathered in a number of ways including listening to children's discussions and responses.
 Our RE curriculum identifies the ideas and concepts children are expected to know and understand.
 Below is response captured by a Year 5/6 child based on their study of the kingdom of God.

 One day, the Pharisees asked Jesus when the Kingdom of God would begin.